marcosbenicio/marcosbenicio.github.io/_posts/2023-11-22-probability.md

 </p>

-The union of the events $A_1 \bigcup A_2$ includes all the outcomes of both events, without any overlap.
+The union of the events $A_1 \cup A_2$ includes all the outcomes of both events, without any overlap.
 So, when counting the number of outcomes in $A$, we are essentially counting the number of outcomes in $A_1$ and $A_2$ separately and then adding them together.
 Therefore, we can write:

 $$
 \frac{N(A)}{N} = \frac{N(A_1)}{N} + \frac{N(A_2)}{N}